 ARE Eligibility in Kentucky

 If you have a NAAB accredited degree and are enrolled in the National Council of Architectural Registration Boards, (NCARB), Architectural Experience Program (AXP), please download the Exam Application complete and Go to the BOA Payment Portal to upload your completed Kentucky application, and pay the $100.00 application fee.
-Your application will be reviewed after we receive an eligability confirmation from NCARB.
+Your application will be reviewed after we receive an eligibility confirmation from NCARB.

 Kentucky Revised Statutes - KRS 323